 A. Topics and Tools 1

 B. The Lucas Model in Historical Perspective 2

 Keynesian macroeconomics in the 1960s 2

 Monetarism 3

-The analytical framework of the Keynesian/monetarist debate 4
+The analytical framework of the Keynesian/monetarist debate 3

-Rational expectations 5
+Rational expectations 4

 Policy ineffectiveness 6

-Lucas and macroeconomic modeling 7
+Lucas and macroeconomic modeling 6

-C. Understanding Romer's Section 6.9

-C. Understanding Romer's Section 6.9 8

-C. Understanding Romer's Section 6.9 The basic idea 8 9
+C. Understanding Romer's Section 6.9 7

-C. Understanding Romer's Section 6.9 The basic idea Modeling considerations.
-8 9 10
+The basic idea 7

+Modeling considerations 9

-C. Understanding Romer's Section 6.9 The basic idea Modeling considerations Romer's formalization of the Lucas model 8 9 10 12
+Romer's formalization of the Lucas model 10

-C. Understanding Romer's Section 6.9 The basic idea Modeling considerations Romer's formalization of the Lucas model The signal-extraction problem
+The signal-extraction problem 11

+Policy ineffectiveness 13

+D. Aggregate Supply and Demand and the Lucas Model 14

+E. Works Cited in Text 16